farlee2121/DevEssentialsBlog/_posts/2022-03-04-Progressive-Design.md

 In short, system complexity and process formality progressively grow as demands on our system grow.

+I don't want to give the impression such process magics away all pain.
+It's natural for the course of a business to change, and for our understanding of it to change.
+These progressive and well-insulated services help to minimize scope of such changes.
+Versioning is also a critical tool for progressively managing such change.
+Stipe tells a good story of how they [experienced business change](https://stripe.com/blog/payment-api-design) and [minimize change impact](https://stripe.com/blog/api-versioning) with stable, incremental, additive versioning.

 ## Examples with Companies

 [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) states that systems structures reflect the organizations that built them.